Characters: DCAU-Batman Beyond

 - Moment of Weakness: See Doesn't Like Guns.

-- Never Forgotten Skill: Bruce Wayne has retired from being Batman, and has spent years being a bitter old recluse.
-However, Bruce has proven to be quite proficient with his cane, not just for attacking, but for casually blocking thrown knives with it.
-Then there's that one episode where he goes into a Lazarus Pit and apparently being made younger causes him to fight with all the skills of his younger self unforgotten.
+- Never Forgotten Skill: Bruce has retired from being Batman and has spent years being a bitter old recluse.
+However, he has proven to be quite proficient with his cane, not just for attacking, but for casually blocking thrown knives with it.
+Then there's that one episode where he goes into a Lazarus Pit and being made younger causes him to fight with all the skills of his younger self unforgotten.

 - Offhand Backhand: Backcane, rather than backhand, but he's old.

 - Offscreen Teleportation: In "Sneak Peek," Terry does an extended chase scene following Ian Peek down floor after blockaded floor as fast as he can.
 The instant he falls through the final floor (right after Terry arrived), an elderly Bruce appears...although he was left hundreds if not thousands of feet away in no rush to chase after them.

 - Old Master: He regularly chides Terry for not listening to him, often when Terry falls into the same sorts of traps as he did in his cape-wearing days.

 - Older and Wiser: And way, way scarier than before.
 As in, the time travel episode of Justice League Unlimited has him unsettling himself and a 50 year old Static.